The 13 Best Large Breed Puppy Foods

 This special Iams ProActive Health Smart Puppy Large Breed Dry Dog Food recipe offers complete and balanced nutrition for growing pups.
 The formula is crafted to meet the nutritional requirements of large and giant breed puppies to aid in their overall health and development.

-The presence of DHA and natural fish oils along with protein-rich ingredients play a vital role in optimal cognitive development.
+The presence of DHA and natural fish oils alongside other protein-rich ingredients, play a vital role in optimal cognitive development.

 Top 5 Ingredients: 1.
 Chicken, 2.
 Corn, 3.
 Wheat, 4.
 Chicken Fat, 5.
 Ground Grain Sorghum